 \subsection{Our main objectives and the related literature}

-To describe our main aims in this paper, we need some notations.
-Throughout the whole paper, we consider given the financial market model described mathematically by the uplet $\left(\Omega, {\cal G}, {\mathbb F},S, P\right)$ .
-Herein, the filtered probability space $\left(\Omega,{\cal G}, {\mathbb F}, P\right)$ satisfies the usual condition (i.e. complete and right continuous filtration), and $S$ is an $\mathbb F$-semimartingale representing the discounted price process of $d$ risky stocks.
-The mortality is modelled with the death time of the insured, $\tau$, which is mathematically an arbitrary random time (i.e. a $[0,+\infty]$-valued random variable).
-The flow of information generated by the public flow $\mathbb F$ and the random time will be denoted by $\mathbb G$, where the relationship between the three components $\mathbb F$, $\tau$ and $\mathbb G$ will be specified in the next section. \\
+To describe precisely and mathematically our main aims in this paper, we need some notation.
+Throughout the whole paper, we consider given the financial market model described mathematically by the tuple $\left(\Omega, {\cal G}, {\mathbb F},S, P\right)$.
+Herein, the filtered probability space $\left(\Omega,{\cal G}, {\mathbb F}=({\cal F}_t)_{t\geq 0}, P\right)$ satisfies the usual condition (i.e. filtration is complete and right continuous) with ${\cal F}_t\subset{\cal G}$, and $S$ is an $\mathbb F$-semimartingale representing the discounted price process of $d$ risky assets.
+The random time (default or mortality) is modelled with $\tau$, which is mathematically an arbitrary $[0,+\infty]$-valued random variable.
+The flow of information generated by the public flow $\mathbb F$ and the random time $\tau$ will be denoted by $\mathbb G$, where the relationship between the three components $\mathbb F$, $\tau$ and $\mathbb G$ will be specified in the next section. \\

-Thus, our goals in this paper can be summarized into three main objectives.
-The first objective resides in giving a precise answer to the challenging question (\ref{Question1}).
-Up to our knowledge there is no literature that even ask this question.
-All the existing literature about mortality and/or longevity assumes a specific model for mortality and derive the dynamics for longevity bonds prices.
-In this spirit there are two approaches.
-One approach claims that there is strong similarity between mortality and default and hence uses the arguments of credit risk theory.
-The second approach prefers the approach of interest rate term structure such as in \cite{barbarin09}.
-Our approach is fundamentally different than both approaches in the following sense: Even though, we let $\mathbb G$ to be the progressive enlargement of $\mathbb F$ with $\tau$ as in credit risk theory, we allow the death time to be arbitrary general with no assumption at all.
-This translates into the fact that the survival probability is a general nonnegative supermartingale.\\

-The second objective lies in classifying risks into three categories with their mathematical modelling, and elaborate the following relationship.
+Thus, our goals can be summarized into two main objectives that are intimately related.
+The first objective resides in giving a precise and rigorous answer to (\ref{Question1}).
+Up to our knowledge, all the existing literature about default or mortality and/or longevity assumes a specific model for $\tau$ and derives the dynamics of the value processes for the securities under consideration accordingly.
+Our second objective is the classification of risk into three categories with their mathematical modelling, and the elaboration of the following relationship.